Deep Joint Source-Channel Coding for Image Transmission with Visual Protection: Experimental Results

 \section{Experimental Results}

-Considering the generality of the DJESCC method, there are multiple architecture choices for the encryption network, the DJSCC encoder, the DJSCC decoder, and the decryption network.
-To prove the potential of our proposed method, the original DJSCC network architecture in \cite{bourtsoulatze2019deep} is chosen in the subsequent experiments.
-It is worthy noting that our proposed method can be applied to other extensions of the original DJSCC network architecture.

-The DJSCC architecture proposed by \cite{bourtsoulatze2019deep} is shown in Fig.~\ref{Fig:djscc_arch}, where the encoder and decoder networks are adopted in our DJESCC method.
-The DJSCC encoder consists of the normalization layer, five alternant convolutional layers and PReLU layers, the reshape layer, and the power normalization layer.
-The DJSCC decoder consists of the reshape layer, five alternanting transposed convolutional layers and activation layers (i.e., four PReLU layers and one sigmoid layer), and the denormalization layer.
-The normalization layer converts the input image with the pixel value range [0, 255] to the image with pixel value range [0, 1], and the denormalization layer performs the opposite operation.
-The notation $F \times F \times K | S$ in a convolution/transpose convolution layer denotes that it has $K$ filters with size $F$ and stride down/up $S$.
+The proposed DJPSCC is a general framework that can be employed in most existing DJSCC architectures.
+To demonstrate the effectiveness of the DJPSCC, the first DJSCC architecture proposed in \cite{bourtsoulatze2019deep} is adopted in subsequent experiments.
+As shown in Fig.~\ref{Fig:djscc_arch}, the DJSCC encoder consists of the normalization layer, five alternant convolutional layers and PReLU layers, the reshape layer, and the power normalization layer.
+The DJSCC decoder consists of the reshape layer, five alternant transposed convolutional layers and activation layers (i.e., four PReLU layers and one sigmoid layer), and the denormalization layer.
+The normalization layer converts the input image with the pixel value range [0, 255] to the image with the pixel value range [0, 1], and the denormalization layer performs the opposite operation.
+The notation $K|(F, F)|S$ in a convolutional/transposed convolutional layer denotes that it has $K$ filters with size $F$ and stride down/up $S$.
 The power normalization layer is used to satisfy the average power constraint at the transmitter.
-The channel number of the last convolutional layer in the DJSCC encoder is $t$.
-The bandwidth ratio of the proposed method is $R=t/96$.
-The architecture shown in Fig.~\ref{Fig:trans_arch} is employed as the architectures of the encryption network and the decryption network, which is a shallow version of U-Net \cite{ronneberger2015u}.
-In the training stage, the parameters of the feature extraction network is fixed.
+The channel number of the last convolutional layer in the DJSCC encoder is $t$, which is relevant to the channel bandwidth.

+Although the power of the proposed DJPSCC is based on the ingenious design of the loss function and the end-to-end training strategy, the architectures of the protection module and the deprotection module still affect the reconstruction performance of the proposed DJPSCC.
+Here, we adopt two principles in designing the protection/deprotection module: 1) Shortcut connections in the protection/deprotection network could enhance the reconstruction performance of the proposed DJPSCC, while 2) A deeper protection/deprotection network would degrade the reconstruction performance of the proposed DJPSCC.
+The effectiveness of the two principles will be demonstrated in \ref{ablation}.